 Through trial and error, I've learned how to manage my symptoms as well as kick-start my healing and recovery process.

 This was a huge adjustment for me.
 My first instinct was to soldier through my symptoms.
 It wasn't long before I realized all I was doing was prolonging my recovery.
 I work in a fast-paced, deadline-driven environment.
-It was unrealistic for me to think that I could keep up without crashing!
+It was unrealistic for me to think that I could keep up.
 Same goes for personal commitments - I started listening to my body and being honest with myself and others about what I could and couldn't do.

 Rest can mean different things to different people.
 For me, it means curling up in bed with a hot water bottle and a feel-good book or show with Zeus by my side and a gut-soothing tea within arm's reach.
 Complete R&R!